 The Canadian Grain Commission was established by the Canada Grain Act in 1912 as the federal government agency mandated to, “in the interests of producers, establish and maintain standards of quality for Canadian grain and regulate grain handling in Canada to, ensure a dependable commodity for domestic and export markets.”

 The Harvest Sample Program has been administered by the Canadian Grain Commission since 1927.
 This program provides the Canadian Grain Commission with information on the processing and end-use quality of Canadian grains harvested each year.
 The Canadian Grain Commission uses these samples to develop visual grading standards, monitor and support the quality assurance system, and support grain research activities.
-Participating producers also receive a free unofficial grade and quality information for each sample they submit.
+Participating producers also receive an unofficial grade and quality information for each sample they submit.

 The Harvest Sample Program runs from March to November each year.
 It has an annual budget of $750,000; however, actual program expenditures fluctuate depending on the number of samples received, the number and areas of special focus, and the cost of postage.

 This report presents the findings of the evaluation of the Harvest Sample Program.